Position: Science Teacher

-Mr. Bethel originally pursued a career as a doctor, then as a scientist.
-While teaching undergraduate students in lab classes at the University of Georgia, he developed a passion and turned his attention towards K-12 education.
+Casey Bethel originally pursued a career as a doctor, then a scientist.
+While teaching University of Georgia undergraduate students in lab classes, he developed a passion and turned his attention towards K-12 education.
 He taught for ten years in DeKalb County before joining the Douglas County School System staff at New Manchester High School three years ago.

 Mr. Bethel is an example of a teacher with a thirst for knowledge.
 He has spent the past six summers participating in Georgia Tech’s Georgia Intern-Fellowships for Teachers (GIFT) and conducting authentic biochemistry research.
 He is also a Paul A. Duke Award winner for his lessons, which have been published in The Journal of Chemical Education.
 Mr. Bethel isn’t simply learning for the sake of learning; he brings practical solutions into the classroom so his students understand the relevancy of the different curricula.
-His ability to make a difference in the lives of students, demonstrate leadership in the school and district and outstanding professional performance recently earned him the title of 2017 Georgia Teacher of the Year!
+He is truly a state “treasure” for enhancing and promoting the field of science to students in Georgia.
+In fact, his ability to make a difference in the lives of students, demonstrate leadership in the school and district and outstanding professional performance recently earned him the title of 2017 Georgia Teacher of the Year.